Basic, and Early Adopter users can change security settings on past entries by editing each entry individually

 Minimum Security for Future Entries

 Any user can set a minimum security level for all future entries.
 For example, setting this option to Friends-Only or Private will prevent you from accidentally posting a public entry that you meant to post at a protected level.
-This option, "Default Entry Security", can be set on the Privacy tab
+This option, "Default Entry Security", can be set on the privacy tab of the settings page.

 If you specify a more restrictive security level than your minimum security level, LiveJournal will use the more restrictive one.
 For example, if your minimum security level is set to 'Friends' and you select 'Private', the entry will be set to 'Private' since 'Private' is more restrictive than 'Friends'.

 Some users add a "banner" or other image to their journal which tells visitors that their journal is Friends-Only.
-If you want to add this type of image
+If you want to add this type of image, your image needs to be: